quacksouls/lyf/doc/function.md

 }
 ```

-Keyword `import` allows you to use functions exported by a script.
-You import
+The keyword `import` allows you to use functions exported by a script.
+You
-functions into your script like so:
+import functions into your script like so:

 ```js
 import { funcNameA, funcNameB, ... } from "/path/to/fileName.js";